Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 We assume the reader is familiar with projective spaces, which are the Lie incidence geometries $\mathsf{A}_{n,1}(\K)$, for skew fields $\K$, also sometimes denoted as $\PG(n,\K)$, or as $\PG(V)$, where $V$ is an $(n+1)$-dimensional vector space over $\K$.
 One checks that $\PG(n,\K)$ has singular rank $n+1$.
 As a building, it has rank $n$, which is also its projective dimension.
 We extend the definition of $\PG(V)$ to infinite-dimensional vector spaces in the obvious way: the points of $\PG(V)$ are the $1$-spaces of $V$, the lines are the sets of $1$-spaces contained in given $2$-spaces.

 The Lie incidence geometries of types $\mathsf{B}_{n,1}$, $n\geq 2$ and $\mathsf{D}_{n,1}$, $n\geq 3$, are \emph{polar spaces (of rank $n$)}, that is, thick point-line geometries $(X,\cL)$ of singular rank $n$ such that for each point $x\in X$, the set $x^\perp$ is a proper geometric hyperplane.
 It follows that polar spaces are partial linear spaces (see \cite{Bue-Shu:74}).
 Also, the non-trivial singular subspaces of any polar space of rank at least $3$ are projective spaces.
 If in a polar space of rank $r$, every $(r-2)$-dimensional singular subspace is contained in exactly two (at least three) maximal singular subspaces, then we call the polar space \emph{top-thin} (\emph{thick}, respectively).
 Buildings of type $\mathsf{B}_n$ correspond precisely to the thick polar spaces of rank $n$, while buildings of type $\mathsf{D}_n$, $n\geq 2$ (where we identify the type $\mathsf{D_2}$ with the reducible type $\mathsf{A_1\times A_1}$) yield top-thin polar spaces.
 The singular subspaces are also the only subspaces of a polar space that are convex.
 In fact, every polar space of rank at least 2 is a Lie incidence geometry of type $\mathsf{B}_{n,1}$ or $\mathsf{D}_{n,1}$, $n\geq 2$.
+Every polar space of rank $r\geq 3$ admits an \emph{order $(s,t)$}, that is, there is a constant $s$ such that each line contains precisely $s+1$ points and there is a constant $t$ such that each $(r-2)$-dimensional singular subspace is contained in exactly $t+1$ maximal singular subspaces.
+For instance, top-thin polar spaces of rank at least $3$ have order $(s,1)$.

 Polar spaces of type $\mathsf{D}_n$ have a peculiar property: their maximal singular subspaces are divided into two \emph{oriflamme classes}, where two maximal singular subspaces belong to different classes if, and only if, the parity of the dimension of their intersection coincides with the parity of $n$.
 Each polar space $\mathsf{D}_{n,1}(\K)$, for $\K$ a (commutative) field and $n\geq 3$, is isomorphic to the point-line geometry naturally associated to a hyperbolic quadric in $\PG(2n-1,\K)$, that is, the null set of a quadratic form $x_{-n}x_n+x_{-n+1}x_{n-1}+\cdots + x_{-1}x_1$ in the coordinates of a point.
 An oriflamme class of lines in a hyperbolic quadric in $\PG(3,\K)$ (the case $n=2$ left out in our previous sentence) will be called a \emph{regulus}.
 Top-thin polar spaces are also referred to as \emph{hyperbolic} polar spaces.